5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management_(SSDT-PLUG)/README.md

 **IMPORTANT**: If the query result and the patch file name **do not match**, please select any file as a sample and modify the patch file related content by yourself.
 If you are unsure what to do, use the `SSDT-PLUG.aml` sample included with the OpenCore package since it covers all cases of possible CPU device names.

+## Testing
+To check if Speedstep and turbo work correctly, run Intel Power Gadget and monitor the frequency curve while running a CPU benchmark test in Geekbench.
+The CPU frequency range should reach all the way from the lowest possible frequency (before running the test) up to the max turbo frequency as defined by the product specs.

+Additionally, you could use [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) to inject modified frequency vectors into macOS to fine tune its performance.

 ## Notes and Credits
-- The `X86PlatformPlugin` is not available for 2nd Gen (Sandy Bridge) and 3rd Gen (Ivy Bridge) Intel CPUs - they use the `ACPI_SMC_PlatformPlugin`instead.
+- The `X86PlatformPlugin` is not available for 2nd Gen (Sandy Bridge) and 3rd Gen (Ivy Bridge) Intel CPUs - they use the `ACPI_SMC_PlatformPlugin` instead.
 But you can use [**ssdtPPRGen**](https://github.com/Piker-Alpha/ssdtPRGen.sh) to generate a `SSDT-PM` for these CPUs instead to enable proper CPU Power Management.
 - Dortania for `SSDT-CPUR.aml`
-- For Intel Xeon CPUs, a different approch is required if the CPU is not detected by macOS.
+- For Intel Xeon CPUs, a different approach is required if the CPU is not detected by macOS.
 See [**this guide**](https://www.insanelymac.com/forum/topic/349526-cpu-wrapping-ssdt-cpu-wrap-ssdt-cpur-acpi0007/) for reference.